-In January 2004, the Company and INEX Pharmaceuticals Corporation ("INEX") entered into a strategic partnership to develop and commercialize INEX's proprietary oncology product Onco TCS.
+During January 2004, the Company and Inex Pharmaceuticals Corporation ("INEX") entered into a strategic partnership to develop and commercialize INEX's proprietary oncology product Onco TCS.
 The Company and INEX entered into a Product Supply Agreement, a Development Agreement, and a Co-Promotion Agreement.
 The agreements contain cross termination provisions under which termination of one agreement triggers termination of all the agreements.

 Under the terms of the agreements, the Company received the exclusive commercialization rights for Onco TCS for all indications in the United States, Canada and Mexico.
-The lead indication for Onco TCS is relapsed aggressive non-Hodgkin's lymphoma (NHL) for which INEX is in the process of submitting a "rolling" New Drug Application (NDA) to the United States Food and Drug Administration (FDA), which is expected to be completed during the first quarter of calendar year 2004.
+The lead indication for Onco TCS is relapsed aggressive non-Hodgkin's lymphoma (NHL) for which a "rolling" New Drug Application (NDA) to the United States Food and Drug Administration (FDA) was filed on March 15, 2004.
 The product is also in numerous phase II clinical trials for several other cancer indications, including first-line NHL.